cairo-book/cairo-book/src/ch09-01-unrecoverable-errors-with-panic.md

 ## `panic!` Macro

 `panic!` macro can be really helpful.
 The previous example returning the error code `2` shows how convenient `panic!` macro is.
-There is no need to create an array and pass it as an argument like `panic` function.
+There is no need to create an array and pass it as an argument like with the `panic` function.

 ```rust
 {{#include ../listings/ch09-error-handling/no_listing_03_panic_macro/src/lib.cairo}}